AmitR2001/NFC-Care-Tag/README.md

-# Hospital Management Web App
+# NFC Care Tag App

 ## Overview
-This project is a simple hospital management web application that allows for patient admission and emergency mode functionality using NFC technology.
+This project is a simple NFC Care Tag web application that allows for patient admission and emergency mode functionality using NFC technology.
 The application is built using HTML, CSS, JavaScript, Node.js, Express.js, and SQLite.

 ## Features
 - **Emergency Mode**: Scan an NFC tag to retrieve and display patient details.